-Furthermore, the research challenges the perceived 'Gen Y versus Baby Boomer' workplace conflict, with the vast majority of both generations believing they can complement each other well at work (87 percent compared to 90 percent, respectively).
+Furthermore, the research challenges the perceived 'Gen Y versus Baby Boomer' workplace conflict, with over nine in ten (93%) Gen Ys tending to agree that Gen Y's and Baby Boomers complement each other in the work setting.

 "While exploring common misconceptions around the intergenerational workplace, we in fact found several key alignments in values," said Mr Hovell.